erinjordan24/relax/README.md

 * UPDATE***: Need server to upload files from cp.
 Will require moving page away from github pages
 * UPDATE***: switch to using slider controls for volume control instead of buttons
 * UPDATE***: Make the button play and stop sign work in chrome...
-* Should I put some LESS for the CSS customization?
-I'm not sure.
+* Add LESS for the CSS customization?
 Maybe.
-Help me out if you can.

 ### Hacking on features